 Take a close look at your marketing strategy, daily operations, and any issues in your facility itself.
 Also, note how many students you have enrolled annually.
 Work to grow and diversify your client base.
 Identify untapped markets in your area and brainstorm ways to appeal to them.
 Consider offering new student specials, unique yoga classes such as aerial or hot yoga, or teacher training opportunities.
 Don’t underestimate the power of marketing these offerings digitally through your website or social media.

 Once you’ve determined the plan going forward, you’ll need to get your paperwork in order.
-Potential buyers of a yoga studio will want to see records of tax statements, payroll information, profit/loss reports, lease information, and more.
+Potential buyers of a yoga studio will want to see records of tax statements, payroll information, profit/loss reports, lease or real estate information, and more.
 For assistance in gathering this information, consider reaching out to your accountant, lawyer, or business advisor.

 One of the most important steps when preparing your yoga studio for sale is to complete a proper business valuation.
 Although there are many ways to value your studio, it’s typically best to work with a professional valuator.
 This way, you can make sure that the worth of your studio is determined fairly and accurately.